Wonders of Sicily - Easter Program

 Archeology, architecture, mountains, sea towns, Baroque churches, vineyards, artisans, monasteries, opera, and more!

 Please join us to discover the Wonders of Sicily!
+This year our program coincides with the Palm Sunday service celebrations in the historic churches of Palermo, not to be missed!
 Our cultural tour offers a chance to experience one of the world's premier destinations through the lens of our trademark tour priorities: excellence in organization and thematic content that makes every day more thrilling than the previous.
 This cultural tour gives a broad introduction to the most important sites as well as the wealth of artistic culture that flourishes in Sicily today.
-We combine both sophisticated lectures on history, and exciting daily interactions with present-day Sicilians and daily life.
+We combine both sophisticated lectures on history, and exciting interactions with present-day Sicilians and daily life.
 We explore the Greek and Roman legacy of the island, the Phoenician and Trojan and Norman influences, the Catholic influence on architecture and culture, all while enjoying the magic of authentic towns along Sicily's famous coastline.
-But we meet people and discuss themes that matter today as well.
-Many of our guests who have enjoyed tours in Georgia, Armenia, and Turkey will love this tour!
-For new visitors to our company, please see our review page.
+Traditional music is always a part of a John Graham tour!
+Many of our guests who have enjoyed tours in Georgia, Armenia, and Turkey will love this tour.
+For new visitors to our company, please see our review page to get a sense of why our small group tours are so popular!

 Details: